ewired/gjs-guide/docs/extensions/overview/anatomy.md

 Extensions that want to support other session modes must provide a justification to be approved during review for distribution from the GNOME Extensions website.

+#### `version`

+This field is the submission version of an extension, as known to the GNOME Extensions website, and **MUST** be a whole number like `1`.
+It **is not** a semantic version like `1.1` or a string like `"1"`.

+This field is set and incremented automatically by the GNOME Extensions website with each submission, but many extension developers choose to match their release versions with this.

 ## `extension.js` (Required)